minprog/cs50x-1718-1819/problems/hangman/hangman.md

             # Try doing this with a generator expression to filter the words.
             pass

-> check50 tests:
->
-> - Lexicon loads dictionary without error
-> - Lexicon responds correctly to get_words(4) (correct number of words in response)

 ### 2. Testing the `Lexicon`

-Below the `Lexicon` class, you might insert a little bit of code that tests if the class is working correctly.
+Before we move on to the next step, we want to test if the class is working correctly.
 For example, try to get words of length 8 and see if the result seems reasonable.
 Start Python *interactively* using:

-	python -i hangman.py
+	python -i

-which will load your hangman program, and then at the Python prompt you can enter test commands:
+Now, in the prompt that appears, run `import hangman`, which will *import* your python program.
+If you followed step 0 correctly, it should just load the Lexicon class and do nothing else.
+Then you could try some of the following.

 	lex = Lexicon()
 	words = lex.get_words(8)